Doxle Dog Breed Information

 Temperament: The temperament of the Doxle is friendly, well-tempered, affectionate.
 They are a great pet of a family that is loving and gentle like them.
 It is a happy dog which also can be seen in its smiling face.
-They are active, so needs regular mild exercise to keep them physically as well as mentally healthy.
+They are active, so they needs regular mild exercise to keep them physically as well as mentally healthy.

 Personality: The personality of the Doxle is loving, gentle, and playful.
-They are also very alert dog and will alarm a sound if they see anything suspicious going on in the surrounding.
+They are also very alert dogs and will alarm a sound if they see anything suspicious going on in the surrounding.
 However, they are not likely to get aggressive and bite.
 Therefore, they make a great watchdog in a family.

 Is Doxle Child-Friendly?